-A snorkeling tour always starts with educational and safety training.
+A snorkeling tour always starts with education and safety training.
 The professional guides explain the geological history of the area.
 Then they introduce the gear that you must wear during the tour and discuss the safety information that you have to be aware of.

 As the water is very cold, you must wear waterproof dry suits that keep you dry and your body warm.
-These suits are made from a special, thick material that is designed to effectively resist the freezing cold temperatures.
+These suits are made from a special, thick material that is designed to effectively resist freezing cold temperatures.
 You will need to wear a rubber strap around your neck to ensure that the water does not get inside the suit.
 This is a normal part of any dry suit.

-To increase your thermal insulation and comfort, you will also wear (your own) long-sleeved, thermal undergarment under your dry suit.
+To increase your thermal insulation and comfort, you will also wear (your own) long-sleeved, thermal undergarments under your dry suit.
 The suit is filled with air which, therefore, keeps it completely dry and also allows you to float on the surface of the water.
 The guides help everyone gear up and check their suits after putting them on.

 The dry suit might feel heavy as you put it on.
 You will also be given diving goggles, a breathing pipe, a neoprene hood, a pair of neoprene gloves, and flippers.
 For a few minutes, you might feel as if you are wearing a weird spacesuit.
 But don’t worry, this unpleasant feeling only lasts until you reach the water.
-After a few minutes, everyone feels acclimated in the gear.
+After a few minutes, everyone feels acclimated to the gear.

-At the moment you dip your face into the water and start floating in the gentle current, you will forget about everything that was bothering you just a minute earlier.
+The moment you dip your face into the water and start floating in the gentle current, you will forget about everything that was bothering you just a minute earlier.

 The Silfra fissure has four main parts: the Big Crack, Silfra Hall, Silfra Cathedral, and Silfra Lagoon.
 When you enter the pool, you will feel the current slowly pushing you forward.
 If the current is not strong enough, you can use your flippers to propel yourself.